 Innovation

-Our venture capital and innovation arm, National Grid Partners, has invested almost half a billion dollars in dozens of startup companies since its launch in 2018.
+Our venture capital and innovation arm, National Grid Partners, has invested more than half a billion dollars in dozens of startup companies since its launch in 2018.

-To drive innovation at the speed and scale that’s needed to deliver the clean energy transition, they invest in companies that are making the power grid safer, cleaner, and smarter, as well as developing numerous solutions in-house.
+To drive innovation at the speed and scale that’s needed to deliver the future of energy, they invest in companies that are making the power grid safer, cleaner, and smarter, as well as developing numerous solutions in-house.

 Find out more about National Grid Partners